Sharing Secrets

 The connections do not come easily, in part because networks themselves multiply.
 More spider's webs appear as sculpture on a side wall.
 Frames speak to their importance, as does the appearance of cast bronze, although Aranda works in clay.
 Others rest in small rows on the floor, like Minimalist sculpture.
 Still another runs largest of all, in the shape of a digital Scrabble game.
 The word indeterminate appears dead center.

 In an actual game, each player works to take over a network created by others, by adding letters.
 It takes ingenuity and a decent vocabulary, and so does an encounter with Aranda.
 Her Scrabble players sound like philosophical or political theorists, but which theory?
-Still more words flash by on video, like something by Jenny Holzer.
+Still more words flash by on video, like crawl screens by Jenny Holzer.
 A list of works assigns each a subtitle, like a brief explanation, but one more cryptic than the next.
 As the show's title has it, one might be "swimming in rivers of glue."

 If Aranda makes surfing her webs difficult, she is a serious surfer.
 She is a principal of e-Flux, the online publishing platform, which comes with its own conundrums.
 It offers a platform for others, but also a place for her work and curatorial program.
 It is as ephemeral as the Internet or, for that matter, a pop-up, and she has brought it to physical form as just that as well.
 It is an act at once of rebellion, domination, democracy, and anarchy.
 Like her titles, it verges on pretentious and then some, but like Scrabble it is also a game.